Koed00/django-q/docs/schedules.rst

 This default behavior is intended to facilitate schedules that poll or gather statistics, but might not be suitable to your particular situation.
 You can change this by setting the :ref:`catch_up` configuration setting to ``False``.
 The scheduler will then skip execution of scheduled events in the past.
-Instead those tasks will run only once and scheduler will find the next available slot in the future according to original schedule parameters.
+Instead those tasks will run once when the cluster starts again and the scheduler will find the next available slot in the future according to original schedule parameters.

 Management Commands
 -------------------